AlliMostafa/Mining-ECG/README.md

 # 2. Analysing heartbeat signals by heartpy

 Heartpy is a python toolkit to analyze heartbeats.
-Using Anaconda can be simply installed  by :

-pip install heartpy
- SALOMON TETELEPTA
-a full manual can be found at [here](https://python-heart-rate-analysis-toolkit.readthedocs.io/en/latest/heartpy.heartpy.html#main-functions)
+Using Anaconda can be simply installed  by : pip install heartpy. a full manual can be found at [here](https://python-heart-rate-analysis-toolkit.readthedocs.io/en/latest/heartpy.heartpy.html#main-functions)

 # 3. Heart Rate Variability